kvriet/ZMorphVX-Food-Printer/README.md

-This is a student repositoty created for the ZMorphVX Printer with Thick Paste Extruder, owned by the TU/e (Eindhoven University of Technology).
+This is a student repository created for the ZMorphVX Printer with Thick Paste Extruder, owned by the TU/e (Eindhoven University of Technology).

 Here you can find: